alttch/eva-telegram/README.md

 BotFather](https://telegram.me/BotFather), enter */setcommands* and paste it as-is.

-## Commands, hidden in inline keyboard
+## Exclude command from the keyboard

-To hide command in inline keyboard, put dot before macro in "menu" section of the configuration.
+To exclude command from the inline keyboard, put dot before macro in "menu" section of the configuration.